pbloem/profane-tmesis/infinite-high-ground.md

 The imaginary line from my shoulders to the front seemed to go slack.
 I was no longer pulling it along, but struggling to keep ahead of it.
 I could hear the sound of tank engines and shellfire behind me.

 Finally, my knees shattered, and I fell forward.
 I hit the soft, fragrant grass.
 It was as comfortable as a down mattress.
 I lifted myself up on my elbows, and turned around, just in time to see one of our own tanks, rumbling towards me.
 I was in the path of its tracks.
 I knew now that I was dreaming, but I couldn't wake up.
 My limp feet were caught in between two track plates, and ground up.
 I felt the bones snap and the skin tear open as the weight of the whole tank slowly rolled on to my splintering shins.

 Vaku's hand on my shoulder woke me.
-He said it was time to move, the enemy was continuing its retreat.
+He said it was time to move.
+The enemy was continuing its retreat.

 ---